New vehicle prices may vary depending on location due to a range of factors, including state-specific taxes, levies, and regulations.

 For long distance drives, how often you need to recharge depends on your vehicle and driving habits.
 BEVs rely entirely on battery power, so you’ll need to plan stops at charging stations based on your range.
 PHEVs can run on electric power for shorter trips, then switch to their petrol engine for longer journeys, so charging is less critical but still recommended to enjoy maximum EV benefits.

 You can charge your BEV or PHEV in a few simple ways.
-Most owners install a home charger for the fastest and most convenient daily charging.
+Most owners install a home wall charger for the fastest and most convenient daily charging.
 Ask your local Dealer about installing one via JET ChargeC11 at an additional costM1.

 Several factors can affect electric driving range by influencing how much energy your vehicle consumes:

 The Worldwide Harmonised Light Vehicle Test Procedure (WLTP) is a global standard test procedure for Electrified vehicles.
 It measures factors like emissions, fuel consumption, and electric driving range in a controlled, laboratory environment.
-Not all Toyota Electrified models have been tested using WLTP measurements.

 The NEDC (New European Driving Cycle) is a laboratory test that assesses the fuel economy, electricity consumption and CO2 tailpipe emission production of factory-new vehicles.
 It tests the vehicle with simulated environmental conditions to ensure it can handle Australian roads and conditions.
-The drive range from this laboratory test will vary depending on the Toyota model.

-The actual driving range is likely to be significantly lower than what a WLTP or NEDC laboratory test cycle would produce.
+The actual driving range is likely to be lower than what a WLTP or NEDC laboratory test cycle would produce.
 This is because unlike in a laboratory, the range of your electric vehicle will be impacted by real-life driving conditions such as road surface quality, driving style, weather, temperatures, and several other nuanced factors.

 The range that appears on your vehicle's Multi Information Display (MID) is a prediction only.
-It's based on your previous driving style and charging habits as well as the use of climate control and the outside temperature.
+It's based on your previous driving style and charging habits as well as the active use of climate control and the outside temperature.
 This range is not a guarantee, it will vary depending on changes during your trips such as road surface quality, driving style, weather and temperatures.